Hey there, festive friends!

 - 2 cups shredded cheddar or colby cheese

-- 2 medium scallions, thinly sliced (for garnish)
+- 2 medium scallions, thinly sliced (green parts only for color)

 Step 1: Prepare and Bake the Potatoes